Joining the Committee

 Selection criteria considered by the Committee include:

-• the applicant’s involvement in the field of hydrology or hydrometeorology.
-For student members, this may mean participation in extracurricular activities related to their field of interest (e.g., student chapters or clubs), academic standing, membership of AMS local chapters, etc.);
+• the applicant’s involvement in the fields of hydrology, hydrometeorology, or related studies.
+For student members, this may include participation in extracurricular activities related to their field of interest (e.g., student chapters or clubs), academic standing, membership of AMS local chapters, etc.

-• how the applicant would contribute to the diversity of committee membership, in terms of areas of key expertise, sector of employment (e.g., government, industry, academia), career stage, geography, gender, and ethnicity; and
+• how the applicant would contribute to the diversity of committee membership.
+We especially strive for representation across expertise (forecasting, remote sensing, hydrologic modeling, etc.), sector of employment (e.g., government, industry, academia), career stage, geography, gender, and ethnicity.